-The School of Human Evolution and Social Change, our Archaeological Research Institute, our Deer Valley Rock Art Center and individual faculty members maintain extensive research and teaching collections in archaeology, ethnology and evolutionary anthropology.
+The School of Human Evolution and Social Change, our Center for Archaeology and Society and individual faculty members maintain extensive research and teaching collections in archaeology, ethnology and evolutionary anthropology.
 Indexes to selected anthropology collections are maintained online:

 ethnographic collections Including examples from: